Greg James: Personal life

 James is godfather to Ruby, the youngest daughter of England cricketer James Anderson.

 He is a keen cricket fan, and used to play for Hertfordshire Under-18s.
-He is also a keen supporter of Aviva Premiership Rugby Club Bath Rugby.
-He is also a football fan and supports Arsenal.
+He is a supporter of Bath Rugby and Arsenal.

-James lived with comedians Pat Cahill and John Kearns at university.

 He is an ambassador for two charities; The Stroke Association and The Lord's Taverners.
 He also took part in the 2012 NHS Team Give Blood campaign, representing O+.